MAko404/MAko404/README.md

 <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;About me**

-Full-stack Developer with experience in Python, JavaScript, and Java, specializing in web applications and innovative solutions.
+Full-stack Developer with experience in Python, JavaScript, specializing in web applications and innovative solutions.
 Proficient in Flask, HTML, CSS, Git, with expertise in SQL databases.

 I hold a Technical Degree in Programming and Systems Analysis and I'm currently pursuing a Bachelor’s in Computer Engineering, continuously expanding my knowledge and strengthening my software development skills.
 - 🌱 I’m currently learning ...